sambaiz/cdkbot/README.md

 # cdkbot

-cdkbot is AWS CDK review & deploy tool running on Pull Request.
+cdkbot is AWS CDK review & deploy tool working on Pull Request.
 Currently only GitHub is supported.

 ## Commands